Gregory Alan Thornbury

-Gregory Alan Thornbury was formerly president of The King's College in New York City from 2013 to 2017, and chancellor from 2017 to 2018.
+Gregory Alan Thornbury is an American academic.
+He currently serves as the Executive Director of Silver Art Projects at The World Trade Center.
+Thornbury formerly served as the president of The King's College in New York City from 2013 to 2017, and chancellor from 2017 to 2018.
 Before his tenure at King's College, he was professor of philosophy, dean of the School of Theology and Missions, and vice president for spiritual life at Union University in Jackson, Tennessee.
 He was also formerly vice president of development at the New York Academy of Art in New York City.

 Early life and education

 Thornbury grew up in Lewisburg, Pennsylvania.
 His father, John Forrest Thornbury, was Pastor of the Winfield Baptist Church outside of Lewisburg.
 Greg Thornbury attended Messiah College for his undergraduate studies.
 He graduated from Messiah College in 1993, with a B.A. in communications.
 At Messiah College, he met his future wife, Kimberly.
 They married shortly after their simultaneous graduations from Messiah and moved to the campus of Southern Seminary in the summer of 1993.
 In 1996, Thornbury received a Master of Divinity from Southern Seminary, and subsequently enrolled in the Ph.D. program at Southern with an emphasis in philosophical theology under the supervision of R. Albert Mohler, and completed additional graduate study at Green College in Oxford (now Green-Templeton College).
 He finished his dissertation in 2001 in the area of religious epistemology.
 During his days as a graduate student, he came to know Carl F.H.
 Henry through correspondences and meetings.
 Thornbury relates how he had come close to losing his faith, but that reading Henry helped secure his faith: "Henry showed me how to be both a scholar and a follower of Jesus."